Fytch/ProgramOptions.hxx/README.md

 successfully parsed NaN which equals nan
 ( + 12 nan ) = nan
 ```
+### Miscellaneous functions

+#### `void po::parser::silent()`
+Suppresses all communication via `stderr`.
+Without this flag, *ProgramOptions.hxx* notifies the user in case of warnings or errors occurring while parsing.
+For instance, if an option requires an argument of type `i32` and it couldn't be parsed, overflowed or wasn't provided at all, *ProgramOptions.hxx* would print an error saying that the option's argument is invalid and that it hence was ignored.

 ## Defaults
 This small table helps clarifying the defaults for the different kinds of options.